Licensed | Bonded | Insured

 Reason #1: Thermostat fan setting should be set to “auto”

-If you notice that your furnace is blowing hot air at times and cold air other times, your fan is likely set to ON when it should be set to AUTO.
+If you notice that your furnace might be blowing cold air other times, your fan is likely set to ON when it should be set to AUTO.

 When your thermostat is set to ON, it means the furnace blower (the fan that blows warm air into your home) is running continuously…even when the burners are not running.